stoppremiumsms/resources/ONE-EMPLOYEE-CORPORATIONS.md

 This idea has a certain simple elegance, I think you may all agree.

 Labour relations:
-* No employees - everyone is an owner
+* Just one employee - everyone is an owner and an employee
-* No employees - no unions
+* No other employees -> no unions
-* No unions - no union corruption
+* No unions -> no union corruption

 Power:
-* small co-operative entities, no aggregate power
+* small interlinked co-operative entities that collaborate on ideas of interest to each other

 Patents:
 * no aggregate power, no patents